-ADVISORIES: Eligibility for English 1A recommended.
+ADVISORIES: English 125 and English 126, or Interdisciplinary Studies 251.
 This course is the study of diverse human populations, their cultural origins, diffusion and contemporary spatial expressions.
 Topics include: demography, languages and religions, urbanization and landscape modification, political units and nationalism, and economic systems and development.
 (A, CSU, CSU-GE, UC, IGETC)